 When I trace back my memory to my childhood, I always remember the summers that I used to spend in my grandma’s house in the old city of Nafplio.
 I was young and curious to discover the heart of the beautiful old town.
 For an unexplained reason, something was dragging me every time to explore the small side streets, the blossoming balconies and the small passages that were created by the red and white bougainvilleas.
 I was climbing up the stairs, I was losing myself to the narrow alleys and I was trying to find my way to the Psaromachalas square.
-At the end, when I was finally reaching my goal, I used to sit beneath the old town fortification in order to enjoy the magical view of the fortress of Bourtzi, the area of “the Five Brothers”, the beach, the “Banieres” (an area that used to be a natural swimming pool), the Argolic gulf, the hill of Acronafplia.
+At the end, when I was finally reaching my goal, I used to sit beneath the old town fortification in order to enjoy the magical view of the fortress of Bourtzi, the spot of “the Five Brothers”, the beach, the “Banieres” (an area that formed a natural swimming pool), the Argolic gulf, the hill of Akronafplia.

 Walking throughout history

 Nowadays, the scenery remains almost the same.
 Many of the houses of the old town have small doors and windows that are dated to the years of the Ottoman Empire.
 If you love photography, you will be more than pleased while walking around the old city.
 The area of Psaromachalas is probably the oldest area of the town and the rumor has it that the name derived from the fishermen (“psaras” means fisherman in Greek) that used to live there since the Byzantine times.

 When taking a tour around Nafplio, you can discover the hill of Akronafplia, the church of St. Spyridon and the Syntagma Square.
 It is up to you.